 Myanmar: So that everyone in the village has enough to eat

 Millions of people in Myanmar are starving.
-The civil war is putting the brakes on agriculture, devastating swathes of land and destroying harvests.
+Civil war and climate change are putting the brakes on agriculture, devastating swathes of land and destroying harvests.

-Your donation strengthens self-sufficient agriculture so that everyone in the village has enough to eat.
+Your donation strengthens agriculture so that everyone in the village has enough to eat.

 - Asia